-Since the new bond rule went into effect, approximately 100 hearings a month have been held in the Second Judicial District alone.
+Since the new bond rule went into effect, approximately 100 additional hearings are held monthly in the Second Judicial District alone.
 This additional workload requires additional public defender attorneys and staff to prepare and represent clients at the hearings.
 Approximate preparation time is based on the type of charge and criminal history; however, at a very basic level, the hearing itself requires due process and lasts from one to three hours.
 This new increase in workload is not reflected in the agency's documentation of attorney caseloads but is additional work required to properly defend and advocate for clients under constitutional mandates.